CatUnderTheLeaf/CV-stuff/optimizers.md

 ### Gradient Descent

-In machine learning , Gradient Descent is a star player.
+In machine learning, Gradient Descent is a star player.
 It’s an optimization algorithm used to minimize a function by iteratively moving towards the steepest descent as defined by the negative of the gradient.
 Like in the picture, imagine you’re at the top of a mountain, and your goal is to reach the lowest point.
 Gradient Descent helps you find the best path down the hill.

 The beauty of Gradient Descent is its simplicity and elegance.
 Here’s how it works, you start with a random point on the function you’re trying to minimize, for example a random starting point on the mountain.
 Then, you calculate the gradient (slope) of the function at that point.
 In the mountain analogy, this is like looking around you to find the steepest slope.
 Once you know the direction, you take a step downhill in that direction, and then you calculate the gradient again.
 Repeat this process until you reach the bottom.